-In its FIP, the licensee lists drywell pressure, wetwell level, and the SAWA flow meter as instruments required for SAWA and SAWM implementation.
-The drywell pressure and wetwell level instruments are used for HCVS venting operation.
+In its FIP, the licensee lists drywell pressure, suppression pool level and the SAWA flow meter as instruments required for SAWA and SAWM implementation.
+The drywell pressure and suppression pool level instruments are used for HCVS venting operation.
 These instruments are powered by the Class 1E station batteries until the FLEX DG is deployed and available.
-The licensee also stated that the SAWA flow meter is self-powered from internal batteries with a battery life of 2.5 years.
+The SAWA flow meter is powered by a local lithium ion battery pack.
+The life expectancy of the battery pack is dependent on the frequency that the flow meter measures flow.
+At sampling frequencies of 0.25 and 15 seconds, the battery pack will last 3 months and 10 years, respectively.

-The NRC staff audited licensee calculation JAF-CALC-15-00045, "Station Service Batteries A and B Discharge Capacity during Extended Loss of AC Power," Revision 0, which verified the capability of the Class 1E station batteries to supply power to the required loads (e.g. drywell pressure and wetwell level instruments) during the first phase of the FitzPatrick FLEX mitigation strategy plan for an ELAP event.
-The NRC staff also audited licensee calculation JAF-CALC-15-00031, which verified that one 200kW FLEX DG is adequate to support the addition of the HCVS electrical loads.
-The NRC staff confirmed that the Class 1E batteries and 200 kW FLEX

-DGs should have sufficient capacity and capability to supply the necessary SAWA/SAWM loads during an ELAP event.
+The NRC staff audited licensee calculation PE-0140, "Class 1E 125/250V DC System What If Cases," Revision 13, under Order EA-12-049, which verified the capability of the Class 1E station batteries to supply power to the required loads (e.g. drywell pressure and suppression pool level) during the first phase of the Peach Bottom FLEX mitigation strategy plan for an ELAP event.
+The NRC staff also audited licensee calculation PE-0301, which verified that the 500kW FLEX DG is adequate to support the addition of the HCVS electrical loads.
+The NRC staff confirmed that the Class 1E batteries and 500 kW FLEX DGs should have sufficient capacity and capability to supply the necessary SAWA/SAWM loads during an ELAP event.